Differente countries passportsAre you looking to move to Portugal but unsure which residency visa option to choose? Stay with us.

 • Your passive income remains stable and consistent.

-• Your intention is to primarily reside in Portugal.
+• Your intention is primarily to reside in Portugal.

 • You prefer not to commit to significant investments immediately.